How Much Does a Forklift Weigh?

 How to Determine Forklift Weight and Capacity

 A forklift usually includes a manufacturer’s tag that provides information about the lift’s weight.
-The total weight is listed as “service weight,” which refers to the weight of the truck and all of its attachments.
+The total weight is listed as “service weight,” which refers to the weight of the truck, its battery, and all of its attachments.

 Meanwhile, a forklift’s data plate contains information about its capacity.
-The plate will include details about the rated capacity of a particular weight at a particular height (for example: 4,950 lbs. at a 24″ load center).
-It also offers information about down-rated capacity, which accounts for the lift’s maximum fork height, sideshifter, and other vehicle attachments.
+The plate will include details about the forklift’s rated capacity for a specific weight at a particular height, for example:5,000 lbs. at a 24″ load center.
+(As a general rule, the load center is 24” — or the center point of a standard 48” x 48” pallet — from the face of the forks).
+The data plate also offers information about down-rated capacity, which accounts for the lift’s maximum fork height, side shifter, and other vehicle attachments.

 Can You Estimate Forklift Weight?